WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-09-27-deploy-keda-and-autoscaler-using-azure-devops-pipelines.md

 <script src="https://gist.github.com/WolfgangOfner/590f3da5fded3d00fcbe9c7d5c69a6b2.js"></script>

 Helm is a template engine that replaces the placeholder in the double braces with the corresponding values in the values.yaml file.
-For example, {{ .Values.kedascaler.minReplicaCount }} will be replaced with the value of the variable minReplicaCount in the kedascaler section of the values.yaml file.
+For example, {% raw %} {{ .Values.kedascaler.minReplicaCount }}{% endraw %} will be replaced with the value of the variable minReplicaCount in the kedascaler section of the values.yaml file.

 Add the following values at the bottom of the values.yaml file: